hundlab/AFAT/README.md

     downloaded from python.org.
 The x86-64 executable installer is reccommended, as the default install configuration will set python to open .py files by double clicking.
-If it is installed correctly opening a cmd or powershell window and typing py should start a python prompt.
+If it is installed correctly opening a cmd or powershell window and typing `py` and pressing enter should start a python prompt.
     ![](./images/command_prompt_py.png)
 2. Download AFAT either by using git to clone the repository, or with the download button.
     Be sure to download all files.